 Day 3 | Pays de Sault

-Day three of this Provence Lavender itinerary is dedicated to visiting Sault and the surrounding villages.
+Day three of this lavender trail Provence is dedicated to visiting Sault and the surrounding villages.
 Pays de Sault is the capital of lavender in Provence.
-Less touristy than other Provence lavender fields, Pays de Sault is a good place to see the real Provençal lavender without the crowds.
+Less touristy than the lavender fields near Avignon, Pays de Sault is a good place to see the real Provençal lavender without the crowds.

-Here, you will find a few boeries (traditional stone houses), and they look great in the middle of the lavender fields.
+In the Sault lavender fields, you will find a few bories (traditional stone huts in Provence), and they look great in the middle of the lavender fields.

 Morning in Sault

-Sault is a charming Provencal village near the Mont Ventoux.
-Located at a higher altitude (800-900 m), summers are not as hot as in other places in Provence like Valensole.
+Sault is a charming Provencal village near Mont Ventoux.
+Located at a higher altitude (800-900 m), summers are not as hot as in other places in Provence, like Valensole.

 Sault is one of the few places in Provence where you are 100 percent guaranteed to see lavender fields still in bloom in mid-August, whatever the weather.
-This lavender is never cut down before 15 August because that is the date of Sault’s annual Lavender Festival, during which a big competition is held to harvest the blooms using a sickle.
+This lavender is never cut down before 15 August because that is the date of the Sault Lavender Festival, during which a big competition is held to harvest the blooms using a sickle.

 DID YOU KNOW?
 Sault also has a hippodrome, Déffends, which is the highest working one in France and holds horse races throughout the year.
 It also has a lavender field in the middle of the track!

 Take the time to visit Sault.
-The lavender is present in every shop and all its forms.
-Sault also has several lavender-themed attractions, like the Arôma Plantes farm and distillery.
+Here, lavender is present in every shop and all its forms.
+Sault also has several lavender-themed attractions, like the Arôma Plantes farm and distillery (Route du Mont Ventoux).
 The Sault market, on Wednesday morning, is also a colorful place to explore and buy a bouquet of lavender.

 Hilltop Villages in the Pays de Sault

-In the afternoon take the car to explore one or two of the hilltop villages around Sault: Ferrasières, Auriel, Brantes, or Monieux.
-Ferrassières hosts the first big lavender festival of the summer, on the first Sunday in July; Brantes is just in face of Mon Ventoux and it has an incredible view of it; the lavender fields with de village of Auriel in the background are wonderful.
+In the afternoon, take the car to explore one or two of the hilltop villages around Sault: Ferrasières, Auriel, Brantes, or Monieux.
+Ferrassières hosts the first big lavender festival of the summer on the first Sunday in July; Brantes faces Mont Ventoux, and it has an incredible view of it; the lavender fields with the village of Auriel in the background are wonderful.

-From Sault, you can also drive up the mighty Mont Ventoux (1,909m) – the ‘Giant of Provence’ – for a stunning view and some fresh air, or take a tour through the Gorges de la Nesque.
+From Sault, you can also drive up the mighty Mont Ventoux (1,909m) – nicknamed the ‘Giant of Provence’ – for some fresh air and stunning views or take a tour through the Gorges de la Nesque.